 business process management (BPM)

-A systematic approach to improving an organization's business processes.
+A systematic approach to improving an organisation's business processes.

 business relationship management